yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 The User-Interacting Authorization Server processes the authorization request using its native app:

 * Native app displays the UI for user authentication and authorization.

 * The client_app_deep_link provided in the strcutured scope, overrides the request's original redirect_uri:

   * User-Interacting Authorization Server's native app validates that an app owning client_app_deep_link is on the device

   * If so it natively invokes it, handing it the redirect url with its response parameter

   * If such an app does not exist it is an error and the flow terminates

 * To establish trust towards client_app_deep_link, User-Interacting Authorization Server shall use OpenID Federation:

-  * It strips url path from client_app_deep_link (retaining the domain)
+  * It strips url path from client_app_deep_link (retaining the domain).

-  * It adds /.well-known/openid-federation and performs trust chain resolution
+  * It adds /.well-known/openid-federation and performs trust chain resolution.

-  * It inspects Client's metadata for redirect_uri's and validates client_app_deep_link is included
+  * It inspects Client's metadata for redirect_uri's and validates client_app_deep_link is included.

 ### Client App traverses Brokers in reverse order

 Client App is invoked by User-Interacting Authorization Server App with a url as parameter which is the request's redirect_uri.

 Client App validates this url, and any url later obtained as a 3xx redirect instruction from the brokers it traverses, against the Allowlist it previously generated and fails if any url is not included in the Allowlist.

 Client App invokes the url it received using HTTP GET:

 * If the response is a redirect instruction (HTTP Code 3xx + Location header), Client App repeats the logic and proceeds to call obtained urls until reaching its own redirect_uri (client_app_deep_link).

 * Otherwise (HTTP Code 2xx / 4xx / 5xx) is a failure.

 ### Client App obtains response